 A plastic cat carrier is sufficient for transporting a ferret to the veterinarian’s office.

-Ferrets should be vaccinated annually for rabies and canine distemper.
+Ferrets should be vaccinated annually against rabies and canine distemper.
 Reported cases of rabies in ferrets are rare, although like other mammals, ferrets are susceptible to the virus.
 Canine distemper is another viral disease that is fatal for ferrets.

 Ferrets are proficient self-groomers, requiring little human help.
 Because they shed each year in the spring and fall, hairballs may develop.
 Hairballs can cause vomiting, decreased appetite, or intestinal blockage.
 Use a soft brush to comb the fur.
 Loose hair can be controlled by changing bedding once a week.
 If your ferret is shedding a lot, you can treat it weekly with a malt-based cat or ferret laxative.
 However, many of these contain large amounts of sugar.
 Your veterinarian can recommend appropriate brands.